RomiSolMolina/workflowCompressionML/README.md

-# workflow to efficiently compress DNN classifiers for SoC/FPGA
+# Workflow to efficiently compress DNN classifiers for SoC/FPGA